Pwllgwaelod: Access and facilities

 Pwllgwaelod is reached by a narrow, twisty road from the centre of Dinas Cross (on the A487).
 In the summer months (May - September) it is also served by the "Poppit Rocket", a bus which follows the coastline from Fishguard to Cardigan in the north.

 Pwllgwaelod lies on the Pembrokeshire Coast Path which from here runs for 3 miles all round the peninsula of Dinas Island, reaching Cwm-yr-Eglwys on the other side.
 Cwm-yr-Eglwys can also be reached by a direct footpath (a little over a mile in length) through the valley that almost divides Dinas Head from the mainland, and is suitable for wheelchairs.

 There are two car parks and public toilets, and the boat-park has a slipway for launching dinghies.
 Dogs are allowed on the beach.

 The Old Sailors

-Close to the beach is an old pub, now a bar/restaurant called the Old Sailors.
+Close to the beach is an old pub, now a bar/restaurant called the Sailors Safety.
 This is the only building by the beach itself, and has seen some 500 years of use (although it closed for a period from 1994).
-Formerly called the Sailors Safety, it supposedly dates from 1593, the name referring to the light it once kept burning as a guide to ships.
+Originally called the Sailors Safety, it changed to the Old Sailors before going back to the original name.
+It supposedly dates from 1593, the original name referring to the light it once kept burning as a guide to ships.
 It was visited by Dylan Thomas at least once.